-Unit 6 Problem: How were industrial empires created and contested, and how did those processes shape our world today?
+Unit 5 Problem: How were empires created and contested in the nineteenth century, and how did that shape our world today?

 - 1. What were the factors that motivated imperialism, and what made it possible? - 2.
 How did different communities experience colonialism, and how does colonialism still impact our world today? - 3.
-What were the different ways colonial subjects responded to colonialism?
+What were the different ways colonial subjects responded to colonialism? - 4.
+Why might it have been difficult to overthrow imperial rule?

 - 1. Describe how industrialization led to imperialism and the expansion of empires. - 2.
 Understand and evaluate how communities responded to increased industrialization and the expansion of empires. - 3.
 Examine the ways in which colonialism directly impacted societies, and how colonialism continues to do so today. - 4.
 Analyze the different ways communities responded to colonialism. - 5.
-Use historical thinking skills and reasoning practices such as claim testing, causation, contextualization, and sourcing to analyze historical events and processes. - 6.
+Use historical thinking practices and reasoning skills such as claim testing, causation, contextualization, continuity and change over time, and sourcing to analyze historical events and processes. - 6.
 Create and support arguments using historical evidence to communicate conclusions through individual or shared writing.